Bad Powers

 KARMA [M:MKP:B] PAYS FOR ACTION Marcus Porter (Bad Powers)

-You have the power of karma.
+You have the weakness of karma.
 Whenever you send an opponent's tokens to the Warp, you must set aside a like number of tokens.
 Two thirds of these tokens go to the Warp and the others must return to a home base to meditate on their misdeeds.

 History: A race of cosmic cowboys, the Karma are so afraid of the universe's reaction to their actions that they punish themselves before fate can do it for them.